Academic Skills Support

 We are unable to proof read student work.

-Lunchtime Learning Webinars
+Lunchtime Learning Workshops and Webinars

 Discover more and pick up some useful hints and tips on how to approach your studies and develop your skills.
-Our webinars cover a wide variety of topics, including referencing, critical thinking, punctuation, as well as dealing with maths and stats.
+Our workshops and webinars cover a wide variety of topics, including referencing, critical thinking, punctuation, as well as dealing with maths and stats.

 You can also access online courses via LinkedIn learning that cover a wide range of topics from professional skills and using specific software, through to time management and research skills.